Sunday, November 17, 2024

 (If you desire to calculate the planetary hours for the evening, you would simply calculate the number of hours between sunset and sunrise the following day and then follow the formula given above.)

 The final thing to keep in mind is the ruling planet of each hour.
 On Mondays, the planet that has the most sway is, as I have said before, the Moon.
 Therefore, the first magickal hour on a Monday is a lunar hour.
-The second hour is ruled by Saturn.
+Saturn rules the second hour.
 Jupiter rules the third hour.
 Mars rules the fourth.
 The Sun rules the fifth.
 Venus rules the sixth.
 Mercury rules the seventh, and then it starts over with the Moon ruling the eighth.
 This rotation continues to recycle itself.

 Leave a Reply